HL7/carin-bb/input/pagecontent/Security_And_Privacy_Considerations.md

 ### Audit Logging and Provenance
-1. Audit logs and provenance are recorded.
+1. Relevant audit and provenance events SHALL be recorded.
 2. Server implementations **SHOULD** record IG related data access using the [AuditEvent](http://hl7.org/fhir/R4/auditevent.html) resource.
 3. Server implementations **SHOULD** support the ability to directly record and/or enable clients to assert (store) provenance associated with advance directive information using the [Provenance](http://hl7.org/fhir/R4/provenance.html) resource.